Canon 1Ds Mark III vs 5D

 Review summary: Canon 1Ds Mark III vs 5D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon 5D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark III: